The Human Truth Foundation

 q=199.

 Somalia is amongst the very worst places in the world at ensuring any human rights and freedoms, and it has severe cultural issues when it comes to tolerance and equality.
-Somalia does worse than average in terms of its nominal commitment to Human Rights18 (amongst the worst in Africa) and in freethought19 (one of the highest in Africa).
-It sits amongst the bottom 20 in commentary in Human Rights Watch reports20, supporting press freedom21 (one of the highest in Africa) and in speed of uptake of HR treaties22 (one of the worst in Africa).
-And finally, it is second-from-the-bottom for LGBT equality23.
+Somalia does worse than average when it comes to its nominal commitment to Human Rights18 (amongst the lowest in Africa) and in freethought19.
+It sits amongst the bottom 20 in commentary in Human Rights Watch reports20, supporting press freedom21 (amongst the worst in Africa) and in speed of uptake of HR treaties22 (amongst the highest in Africa).
+And finally, it is second-from-the-bottom in LGBT equality23.
 "Somalia´s armed conflict, abuses by all warring parties, and a new humanitariancrisis [continues] to take a devastating toll on civilians24".
 The country has no moral anchor nor effective defenders of human rights; where protections exist, they are often part of the problem rather than a good solution; for example, sexual violence is classified as being against "honour" and "modesty" rather than being fundamentally wrong in its own right24 and Shariah courts are sometimes permitted to take place instead of ordinary judicial processes.
 Much needs to change, and it cannot all be blamed on historical issues: prejudice against LGBT folk is a result of poor moral thinking, not a result of poverty or conflict.

 For tables, charts and commentary, see: